-There’s virtually nothing to hate when it comes to grill mats, but a burning question remains: are grill mats safe?
+There’s virtually nothing to hate when it comes to choosing the best grill mat, but a burning question remains: Are grill mats safe?
 And what are the potential grill mat health risks, if any?
 After all, they have almost a plastic-like look to them and they’re used at scorching temperatures.

 What Are Grill Mats Made From?

 Typically made from fiberglass cloth, grill mats are thin sheets that are coated with polytetrafluoroethylene (PTFE).
 PTFE is the same material that’s used in nonstick pans and Teflon cookware, and is now FDA approved and deemed non-toxic.

 However, misuse can make them harmful.
 It’s said that PTFE-coated grill mats may release toxic fumes at high temperatures.

 The safety of Teflon cookware has been debated for years.
 However all studies find that the real danger comes from a chemical foundation called perfluorooctanoic acid (PFOA), which is oftentimes used in the process of making PTFE.

 PFOA, also known as C8, acts as a catalyst used in preparing fluoropolymers like PTFE and is the primary fountain of non-stick kitchen tools.

 However, according to T-Fal, a well known French cookware and small appliance manufacturer, PFOA is gradually burned off during the creation process and only an innocuous amount remains in the finished product.

 PFOA is considered a pollutant and has the potential to be a health concern as it could remain in the human body for a long time.